gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## SCTP Association Restart {#sctp-restart}

 In order to achieve an Association Restart as described in
-{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a safe DTLS connection dedicated to Restart SHALL exist and be available.
-Furthermore, both peers SHALL have safely stored both the current Restart DCI and the related keying material.
+{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a safe connection dedicated to Restart SHALL exist and be available.
+Furthermore, both peers SHALL have safely stored both the current Restart DCI value and the related keying material.
 Here we assume that Restart DCI and keying material are maintained across the events leading to SCTP Restart request.

 ### Handshake of initial DTLS Restart connection {#init-dtls-restart-connection}

-As soon as the Association has reached the PROTECTED state, a DTLS Restart connection SHOULD be instantiated.
+As soon as the Association has reached the PROTECTED INITILIZATION state, a DTLS Restart connection MAY be instantiated.
 The instantiation of the initial DTLS Restart connection follows the rules given in
 {{further_dtls_connection}} where the DCI = 0 (that is initial DCI = 0) and R bit = 1.
 Unless a SCTP association restart has happened and